gursimransachdeva/1.2.5-Open-Project/README.md

 ## Sprint 2
 - **Sprint 2:** I made the collectable item using Piskel.
 Using that collectable, I imported it into the code and made it so that it would spawn at random locations inside the box.
 - **Sprint 2 Updated:** I created the snake character using piskel and I recreated the collectable item into an apple.
 Then I used key detection to detect the movement of the character

+## Sprint 3
+- **Sprint 3:** I made the snake move around better by implementing frames.
+I also established the sytstem where the snake inscreases it length after it consumes the apple.